Proposed Floodplain Insurance Study and Maps Moving Forward in the FEMA Adoption Process

 To review the recently released preliminary map revisions from FEMA, visit the Larimer County website or the Colorado Hazard Mapping & Risk MAP Portal.
 For questions and information on navigating the maps, please contact the Town's Floodplain Administrator, Jennifer Waters, at 970-577-3740 or floodplainmgmt@estes.org.

 The Town has four major drainage basins with mapped floodplains.
 Since the 2013 flood event, FEMA Flood Insurance Rate Maps (FIRM) may no longer accurately reflect flood risk in Estes Park.
-The Town of Estes Park is now regulating to the hydrology studies completed in 2014 and 2017, and floodplain regulations revised in 2019.
-The Town is actively coordinating with the CWCB and the CHAMP team to obtain a revised FEMA Flood Insurance Study and revised Flood Insurance Rate Maps.
+The Town of Estes Park is now regulating to the hydrology studies completed in 2014 and 2017, and the floodplain regulations revised in 2019.

 Floodplain management is a service of the Town to inform, educate and assist property owners in reducing flood damage.
 This includes regulatory, mitigation and resiliency efforts.
 Regulatory includes mapping, zoning, building requirements and more.

-View the webpage dedicated to the Town's rivers and runoff resources.
+View the Town's webpage dedicated to spring runoff resources affecting Estes Park.

 View the Town's floodplains regulations in the Estes Park Municipal Code Title 18 - Floodplain Regulations.